-I. God, the supreme Lord and King of all the world, hath ordained civil magistrates to be under him over the people, for his own glory, and the publick good; and, to this end, hath armed them with the power of the sword, for the defence and encouragement of them that are good, and for the punishment of evil-doers.[a]
+- God, the supreme Lord and King of all the world, has ordained civil magistrates, to be, under Him, over the people, for His own glory, and the public good; and, to this end, has armed them with the power of the sword, for the defence and encouragement of them that are good, and for the punishment of evildoers.

 Rom.
 13:1-4; 1 Pet.
 2:13-14.

 - It is lawful for Christians to accept and execute the office of a magistrate, when called thereunto; in the managing whereof, as they ought especially to maintain piety, justice, and peace, according to the wholesome laws of each commonwealth; so for that end, they may lawfully now, under the New Testament, wage war, upon just and necessary occasion.
 Prov.
 8:15-16; Rom.
 13:1-2, 4; Ps.
 2:10-12; 1 Tim.
 2:2; Ps.
 82:3-4; 2 Sam.
 23:3; 1 Pet.
 2:13; Luke 3:14; Rom.
 13:4; Matt.
 8:9-10; Acts 10:1-2; Rev. 17:14, 16.

 - The civil magistrate may not assume to himself the administration of the Word and sacraments, or the power of the keys of the kingdom of heaven: yet he has authority, and it is his duty, to take order, that unity and peace be preserved in the Church, that the truth of God be kept pure and entire; that all blasphemies and heresies be sup- pressed; all corruptions and abuses in worship and discipline prevented or reformed; and all the ordinances of God duly settled, administered and observed.
 For the better effecting whereof, he has power to call synods, to be present at them, and to provide, that whatsoever is transacted in them is according to the mind of God.